How to Prioritize

 - Anthology Ally – a new tool within Canvas that will be available soon!

-Please see the tutorials on Scanned PDF for how to use these tools.
+Please see the Priority Tasks in the tutorial on Scanned PDF for how to use these tools.

 All Other Document Types